dilawar/ncbs/handbook/student_handbook.markdown

 what to expect from a counselling service is provided at intranet.ncbs.res.in/files/NCBS-Parivarthan.

-**Where to go for help:**
+## Where to go for help

 The contact details of individual doctors and other medical staff are available on the intranet.
 For operational details relating to the medical centres (not your own medical issues) please email the coordinator at medical@ncbs.res.in.
-For any assistance or clarification relating to medical insurance, interaction with hospitals etc. please contact the Establishment Section: x6335, adminhelp@ncbs.res.in.
+For any assistance or clarification relating to medical insurance, interaction with hospitals etc. please contact the Establishment Section x6335, adminhelp@ncbs.res.in.

 # Sports Complex